abuhuraira24/Social_Media_Application/README.md

 - User can create post, upload photos, deletion and update post.
 - Real time Comment and like/unlike.
 - User can follow and unfollow others.
-- Clean admin dashboard for displaying all invoice statistics including total amount received, total pending, recent payments, total invoice paid, total unpaid and partially paid invoices.
+- User can see tottal followers and others posts
-- Multiple user registration.
+- User registration and Login/logout system.
-- Authentication using jsonwebtoken (jwt) and Google auth
+- Authentication using jsonwebtoken (jwt).

 ## Technologies used